 Investments in subsidiaries and other companies is carried in Council and group financial statements in the following way;

-• Investment in the subsidiary is carried at fair value.

-• Investments in other companies is carried at cost, which materially approximate their fair value.
+- Investment in the subsidiary is carried at fair value through other comprehensive revenue and expense (FVTOCRE). - Investments in other companies is carried at cost, which materially approximate their fair value.

 Derivative financial instruments